Integrated Circuit Ground Bounce

 Ground Bounce: defines a condition when a device's output {really a number of outputs} switches from High to Low and causes a voltage change on other pins.
 The problem is cause by the large current flow through the ground pin which develops a voltage drop over the lead inductance.
 This voltage drop on the ground line creates two main problems; first it rises the chip off ground [0 volts] potential which increases the devices input threshold level, and increases the voltage level on an output pin which is not switching.
 Because a quiet output is effected by the other switching outputs, this is also called Simultaneous Switching Noise.
 It's really a question of loss of noise margin which is listed below.
 The faster the slew rate of the logic family, the worse the problem becomes.

-Quiet Output Switching
+Measuring Quiet Output Switching for Simultaneous Switching

 Simultaneous Switching Bounce